nikel-api/nikel-docs/docs/welcome.md

 ## Welcome to Nikel API

-Nikel (pronunciation: `/'ni:kɛl/`) is a collection of data APIs on information about the University of Toronto.
+Nikel (pronunciation: `/'ni:kɛl/`) is a collection of data APIs for the University of Toronto.

 ### API Wrappers